-The logic model is created to show systematically organized policy goals for the target development cooperation theme/cooperation modality in a concise manner.
-As with country/regional assistance evaluation, the evaluation team strives to indicate the path to the manifestation of effects, within the scope possible based on existing materials and information from the division in charge, etc. The path includes how the goals can be achieved and what external factors have an influence.
+The logic model is created to systematically organize policy goals for the target development cooperation theme/cooperation modality and to present them in a concise manner.
+As with country/regional assistance evaluation, the evaluation team strives to indicate the path to the manifestation of effects, to the extent possible, based on existing materials and information from the division in charge, etc. The path includes how the goals can be achieved and how external factors affect them.